egeozin/Game-of-Life/README.md

 	Javascript for model-view-controller implementation +
 	Jquery for user interaction
 	HTML Canvas for visualization of the board.

+	You can initate the game by downloading the repository --> Starting a simple HTTP server with Python --> Accessing from localhost.

 # Game of Life